C2SM/container/cosmo/docs/development.md

 # Development
-Important information about the devlopment of the Dockerfiles
+Important information about the development of the Dockerfiles

 ## Build
 #### Docker